-Grace Herman-Holland is a New York City-based director, and co-founder of The Woolgatherers.
+Grace Herman-Holland is a New York City-based director and deviser who makes interactive, genre-bending performances.

 For Grace's resume, click here.